 Background

 My main interests lie in the development of innovative technologies to explore new renewable energy resources.
-As we all aware that world’s population is increasing, along with the rapid growth of many developing economies, indicates that the demand for energy would be enormous.
-Explore new form of renewable energy would lessen the human population’s dependence on fossil fuels.
-I have spent several years on developing two technologies that can harvest the salinity gradient energy (i.e. the Gibbs free energy released from mixing two solutions of different salinity).
+As we all aware that world’s population is increasing, along with the rapid growth of many developing economies, the demand for energy will soon be enormous.
+Exploring new forms of renewable energy would lessen the human population’s dependence on fossil fuels.
+Consequently, I have spent several years on developing two technologies that can harvest the salinity gradient energy (i.e., the Gibbs free energy released from mixing two solutions of different salinity).
 One technology I developed during my Ph.D. study is capacitive mixing (CapMix).
-CapMix employs a porous electrode pair (i.e. electrical double layer capacitor) that is alternately charged in concentrated solution and discharged in dilute solution.
-The energy required to charge the electrodes is less than the energy extracted during the discharge, and it is therefore possible to extract part of the energy associated with the mixing of the system.
-Another technology I am working on during my postdoc research is reverse electro-dialysis (RED).
+CapMix employs a porous electrode pair (i.e., electrical double layer capacitor) that is alternately charged in concentrated solution and discharged in dilute solution.
+The energy required to charge the electrodes is less than the energy extracted during the discharge; therefore, it is possible to extract part of the energy associated with the mixing of the system.
+Another technology I have been working on during my postdoc research is reverse electro-dialysis (RED).
 RED consists of an alternating series of cation and anion exchange membranes.
-The salinity difference on either side of the membranes drives ion transport towards the electrodes, where it is converted into electron flow.
-I believe my effort will benefit society by addressing the energy need to capture energy from renewable, carbon-neutral sources.
+The salinity difference on either side of the membranes drives ion transport towards the electrodes where it is converted into electron flow.
+I believe my effort benefits society by addressing a need to capture energy from renewable, carbon-neutral sources.

 Current research

-Currently as a postdoc, I have three applications to which I am applying my research skills: 1) invented a novel electrode system that uses continuously recirculated flow electrodes (FEs) in RED; 2) investigated the effect of natural organic matters and ionic composition on the performance of RED; 3) development of a novel capacitive neutralisation dialysis process for energy recovery.
-I would like to expand each topic in the following sections.
+As a postdoc, I have been applying my research skills in the following three projects: 1) invention of a novel electrode system that uses continuously recirculated flow electrodes (FEs) in RED; 2) investigation of the effect of natural organic matters and ionic composition on the performance of RED; and 3) development of a novel capacitive neutralisation dialysis process for energy recovery.
+Each topic is expanded in the following sections.

 Continuously recirculated FEs in RED.
-RED is a promising technology that generate electricity from the mixing of salinity gradients.
+RED is a promising technology that generates electricity from the mixing of salinity gradients.
 One important component in RED is the electrode system that converts ionic current into electrical current.
-Conventional electrode system options face environmental, economic, and operational limitations.
+However, conventional electrode system options face environmental, economic, and operational limitations.
 For example, the chemical-based iron hexacyanoferrate system can irreversibly damage membranes and contaminate the produced drinking water and/or the environment with toxic cyanide compounds.
 The challenge is therefore to find an electrode system that reduces environmental/human health concerns and can be easily scaled for commercial-scale applications.
 To solve the abovementioned problems, we invented a novel electrode system that uses continuously recirculated flow electrodes (FEs) in combination with large surface area brush current collectors (CCs).
 These FEs are made of environmentally friendly carbon particles that can be produced from virtually any organic resource, including wood, sawdust, or waste products.
 Our initial proof-of-concept study showed that continuously recirculating FEs between anode and cathode compartments in RED can generate uninterrupted power from mixing fresh and salty water.
-This proof-of-principle study has led to one publication (under review at Journal of Power Sources) and one patent (under provisional filing).
+This proof-of-principle study has led to one publication (under review for the Journal of Power Sources) and one patent (under provisional filing).